-- (1) Refer to Note 1 of our audited financial statements included in this prospectus for additional details regarding these amounts. - (2) EBITDA in 2005 includes the impact of a non-cash write-down of goodwill and intangibles for \$5.7 million for the demolition business.
+(2) EBITDA in 2005 included the impact of a non-cash right down of goodwill and intangibles for \$5.7 million for the demolition business.
 In 2003 EBITDA includes the impact of sale-related expenses totaling \$10.6 million, related to the sale of the Company in 2003.
-For the definition of EBITDA and a reconciliation, please see the discussion immediately following. - (3) Capital expenditures in 2006 include approximately \$3.9 million spent to buy out certain equipment previously under long-term operating leases and \$10.4 million related to the reconfiguration of a dredge into a material handling barge that was funded through a sale-leaseback under a long-term operating lease.
-Capital expenditures in 2004 include spending of approximately \$12.7 million on equipment that was funded by sale-leaseback under an operating lease.
-Capital expenditures in 2003 include approximately \$15.0 million used to buy out certain operating equipment previously under operating lease, and \$3.6 million related to a barge being constructed as part of a like-kind exchange.
+For the definition of EBITDA and a reconciliation, please see the discussion immediately following.

+(3) Capital expenditures in 2006 includes approximately \$3.9 million spent to buy out certain equipment previously under long-term operating leases and \$10.4 million related to the reconfiguration of a dredge into a material handling barge that was funded through a sale-leaseback under a long-term operating lease.
+Capital expenditures in 2004 includes spending of approximately \$12.7 million on equipment that was funded by sale-leaseback under an operating lease.
+Capital expenditures in 2003 includes approximately \$15.0 million used to buy out certain operating equipment previously under operating lease, \$3.6 million related to a barge being constructed as part of a like-kind exchange, and a \$0.8 million deposit on construction of two new rock barges.

 EBITDA, as provided herein, represents net income (loss), adjusted for net interest expense, income taxes, depreciation and amortization expense.
 The Company presents EBITDA as an additional measure by which to evaluate the Company's operating trends.
 The Company believes that EBITDA is a measure frequently used to evaluate performance of companies with substantial leverage and that all of its primary stakeholders (i.e. its stockholders, bondholders and banks) use EBITDA to evaluate the Company's period to period performance.
 Additionally, management believes that EBITDA provides a transparent measure of the Company's recurring operating performance and allows management to readily view operating trends, perform analytical comparisons and identify strategies to improve operating performance.
 For this reason, EBITDA is the measure the Company uses to assess performance for purposes of determining compensation under its incentive plan.
 EBITDA should not be considered an alternative to, or more meaningful than, amounts determined in accordance with GAAP including: (a) operating income as an indicator of operating performance; or (b) cash flows from operations as a measure of liquidity.
 As such, the Company's use of EBITDA, instead of a GAAP measure, has limitations as an analytical tool, including the inability to determine profitability or liquidity due to the exclusion of interest expense and the associated significant cash requirements and the exclusion of depreciation and amortization, which represent significant and unavoidable operating costs given the level of indebtedness and capital expenditures needed to maintain the Company's business.
 For these reasons, the Company uses operating income to measure its operating performance and uses EBITDA only as a supplement.
-The following is a reconciliation of EBITDA to net income (loss).
+EBITDA is reconciled to net income (loss) in the table of financial results.